Kuuuube/Misc_Scripts/README.md

 ## [Discord Thread Locker](./scripts_and_programs/discord_thread_locker)

-A simple discord bot that locks and archives discord threads after a set amount of time.
+A simple discord bot that locks and archives inactive or old discord threads.

 ## [Duckduckgo Detracker](./scripts_and_programs/duckduckgo_detracker)